parnett1/latest_chromedriver_op/README.md

 # Windows Auto ChromeDriver

-"Windows Auto ChromeDriver" is a module for python scirpts in order to find the correct version of the ChromDriver depending on Google Chrome version.
+"Windows Auto ChromeDriver" is a module for python scirpts in order to find the correct version of the ChromeDriver depending on Google Chrome version.

 ## Purpose